-Now, let’s get into our list of the best word games!
+Now, let’s get into it.
+These are the best word games on mobile:

 Words with Friends